Silent Epidemic: Why So Many Men Suffer in Secret and What Real Healing Could Look Like

 written by Gonçalo Luz

 Across much of the world, a quiet tragedy unfolds.
-Men - fathers, brothers, husbands, leaders, creators, teachers, everyday working men - are carrying invisible burdens that few around them truly see.
+Men - fathers, brothers, husbands, leaders, creators, teachers, everyday working men, are carrying invisible burdens that few around them truly see.
 They hold pressure within.
 They hide fear behind competence.
 They mask loneliness with productivity.
 They bury anxiety under responsibility.
 And no one, or almost no one knows.

 We don’t often hear the stories.
 We see the outcomes.
 The man who was “always smiling,” suddenly gone, the father who collapses under silent pressure, the friend who “didn’t seem the type” to be depressed, the colleague who withdraws more each year until he disappears into work, substances, or hopelessness.
 Despite decades of mental-health awareness campaigns, the truth is unavoidable: Most men who suffer emotionally are still suffering in silence.